dariairad/pands-project/README.md

 #### Data Insights

 1. Data set does not include any Null values.
-2. There are 4 columns of numeric and one class column.
+2. There are 4 columns of numeric values and one class column.
-3. There's a total of 150 entries.
+3. There's a total of 150 data entries.

 ### Unique Species Names and Dataset Balance